Why Become a Seed Saver?

 Open Pollinated or heirloom, self-pollinated plants are the only varieties that will grow true from seed, meaning the seedlings will be exactly like the parents.
 These are the seeds worth saving.

-To get pure seeds from plants that cross pollinate with others in their species, you will need to physically separate the different species from one another.
-This can be a accomplished by:
+To get pure seeds from plants that cross-pollinate with others in their species, you will need to physically separate the different species from one another.
+This can be accomplished by:

 - Planting only one variety of a species.

 - Planting different varieties at a distance from each other.
 Different plants require different distances and it can be substantial.
 Peppers require about 500 feet and squash plants would need a half-mile.

 - Plant varieties that flower at different times.

 - Using a physical barrier, such as a row cover or bag.
 You would need to cover one variety at a time so that each variety is allowed enough exposure time to be pollinated among its own kind.

 Always choose the best quality plants, flowers, fruits and vegetables from which to save seeds.
 Look for disease resistance, vigor, great flavor, and productivity.
 Next year's plants will only be as good as this year's seed.
 Harvest seeds either: